byuitechops/get-data-from-canvas/README.md

 ### Number of logins per day for each student

 ##### *Why:*
-Assuming that it is a simular reason to why they want number of page views per day
+Assuming that it is a similar reason to why they want number of page views per day

 ##### *Calls Needed:*
 - [Query by user](https://canvas.instructure.com/doc/api/authentications_log.html#method.authentication_audit_api.for_user)